Short books are great for when you’re traveling, waiting in line,need a read during your lunch break or just want to read something quickly.

 And this is where I got the chance to be up close but no personal with this crime enigma.
 Here’s what I learned from Mr. John Ibrahim.

-How long before a story is short?
+What length is a story is short?
 It sounds like a brain teaser, but the question is asked by many aspiring short story writers – what is the right length for my short story?

 Of course, the answer will be different depending on the author, the story and the intended publication.
 But even though there isn’t a single solution to creating the perfect story length, there are a few consistent ways to decide how long a short story should be.